marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

 //...
 ```

+## The Reactive StepVerifier

-Then we can verify that our objects can be accessed through reactive methods.
+Then we can verify that our objects are accessible through reactive methods.
 And this is where we take extra steps in describing the reactive StepVerifier.
 The StepVerifier will help us understand how our
 data gets processed in each step of an reactive stream.
 We really have 2 options in creating the first step of the verification process.
 In this example, we use `create(Flux[N])` method to push our one data element
 into a stream with expectations that our one element is observed before a completion signal gets sent to downstream subscribers.

 It should be noted that calling of `verify()`, `verifyThenAssertThat()`, `verify(Duration)` triggers the verification of all expectations above it.
 Additionally we put `expectComplete()` above verify to denote that we expect the subscription to be closed.
-Note that we could easily replace these 2 functions with `verifyComplete()` and is trivial to change unless you have additional concerns in mind between completion and verification.
+Note that we could easily replace these 2 functions with `verifyComplete()` and is trivial to change, but this is good to know in case you have additional concerns in mind between stream completion and verification.

 ```java
 //...